yvvki/bunup/docs/index.md

 ## Getting Started

-Get started with Bunup in seconds - install, configure, and build your TypeScript/JavaScript projects with minimal setup.
+Get started with Bunup in seconds - install, configure, and build your TypeScript projects with minimal setup.

 ### Basic Usage